petzi53/weblog-notes/content/post/2017/2017-10-17-what-is-obvious-and-for-whom.md

 But with bookdown it was different: Not only that I misunderstood some program functions but more important I could not report my problems in an adequate way.
 In one case [I did not communicate an important information](https://github.com/rstudio/bookdown/issues/474) in the other case [I did not look on the right place](https://stackoverflow.com/questions/46742700/is-it-possible-to-change-to-documentclass-scrbook-in-bookdown) where my question was explicitly addressed.
 No surprise that Yihui Xie got angry with me and even wrote a [blog post about the incident](https://yihui.name/en/2017/10/not-obvious/).
 He gave me the advice…

-## Please do not make … assumptions when filing issues
+## Please do not make this assumptions when filing issues

 For me as a professional educator, this is a very important question.
 Where to start with explanations and where to stop?
 Should I provide just the information to solve the problem or should I give some background information?
 What kind of advice should I give to prevent similar problems in the future?
 These are examples of questions I have to consider as a teacher all the time.
 But this time I am on the other side of this communication exchange - I am the learner and student and I am the one who has to ask the expert.